 School of Medicine Refund Policy

-The withdrawal process is initiated at the Registrar's Office through the filing of a withdrawal form, which must be finished in its entirety to complete the withdrawal process.
-For purposes of clarification, "withdrawal" includes medical leaves of absence and mandatory medical leaves of absence, and this Refund Policy shall apply in all such cases.
-Please note, "withdrawal" does not include dismissals and suspensions which are covered in "Dismissals and Suspensions" below.
+The withdrawal process is initiated at the Registrar's Office by filing a withdrawal form, which must be finished in its entirety to complete the withdrawal process.
+For purposes of clarification, "withdrawal" includes medical leaves of absence and mandatory medical leaves of absence, and this refund policy shall apply in such cases.
+Please note: "withdrawal" does not include dismissals and suspensions, which are covered below.

-Refunds are based on Quinnipiac University Policy and the Return of Unearned Title IV Funds as required by the U.S. Department of Education.
+Refunds are based on Quinnipiac University Policy and the Return of Federal (Title IV) Financial Aid Funds Policy required by the U.S. Department of Education.

 A new student who has rendered the $100 matriculation deposit and withdraws from the University prior to May 15th will be entitled to a full refund of their matriculation deposit.
 Withdrawals occurring after May 15th will not be entitled to a refund of the matriculation deposit.

 In all instances noted above, any balance on the student's account, less financial aid, will be refunded.

 Medical students who withdraw from any of their classes will be entitled to an adjustment of their charges for tuition and fees, as per the Quinnipiac University Tuition Refund Policy.
 Please see the tables for specific dates by which a student must withdraw to receive a tuition refund.
 Students must withdraw before each of the dates to qualify for the corresponding tuition refund.

 The “Last Day for Late Registration/Schedule Changes" date referred to in the Quinnipiac University Tuition Refund Policy, is the “0%” tuition refund date in the tables below.

 |Percent of Tuition Refunded||Year 1||Year 2||Year 3||Year 4|